 Employees are initially entitled to 21 days’ annual leave, which goes up to 30 days after completing 5 successive years with an employer.
 Employers may specify the dates of employees’ leave by work requirements, and they need to notify the employees about the date of leave at least 30 days in advance.

 Annual leave may be carried forward to the next year, but it cannot be encashed.
 An employer can postpone a worker’s leave, but for not more than 90 days prior to the year in which it is due.
 If work conditions require a further extension, the concerned worker must approve in writing.

-Women employees can take paid maternity leave for 4 weeks immediately before the expected delivery date and for 6 weeks prior to delivery.
-A female employee whose newborn is sick or a child with special needs are granted an additional month of paid maternity leave and may get extended up to 18 weeks’ paid and unpaid leave.
+Women employees can take paid maternity leave for 4 weeks immediately before the expected delivery date and for 6 weeks after the birth of the child.
+A female employee whose newborn is sick or a child with special needs is granted an additional month of paid maternity leave which may get extended up to 18 weeks’ paid and unpaid leave.